EddyLuten/mkdocs-live-edit-plugin/README.md

 Once installed, when running your local live-reload server, the plugin registers a separate WebSockets server that runs on a specified port.
 Once your wiki is built, a WebSockets client is installed in your browser, allowing for asynchronous communication between the two.

-When you edit the contents of a file, they are sent to the server via WebSockets where the plugin writes the contents to disk.
+When you edit the contents of a file in the browser, they are sent to the server via WebSockets, where the plugin writes the contents to disk.
 Here, MkDocs picks up on the change and sends a reload signal back to the browser -- this is the same live-reload mechanism that picks up on changes you make via a text editor.

 A similar mechanism is in place for other operations like renaming and deleting.

 ## Changelog

+### 0.2.0

+**New Feature:** Creating pages.
+The plugin now exposes a button that allows you to create a brand new page from any other page.

 ### 0.1.5

-Bug fix: fixes an issue where the WebSocket connection would host on localhost over IPv6.
+**Bug fix:** fixes an issue where the WebSocket connection would host on localhost over IPv6.
 See [#3](https://github.com/EddyLuten/mkdocs-live-edit-plugin/issues/3) for context.

 ### 0.1.4

-Bug fix: Improved WebSocket connectivity and error handling.
+**Bug fix:** Improved WebSocket connectivity and error handling.
 Updated the documentation to match.

 ### 0.1.3

-Bug fix: The WebSocket connection now honors the hostname as supplied by the browser in `window.location.hostname`.
+**Bug fix:** The WebSocket connection now honors the hostname as supplied by the browser in `window.location.hostname`.

 ### 0.1.2

-Bug fix: include missing data files
+**Bug fix:** include missing data files

 ### 0.1.1

-Bug fix: include non-python files in the package
+**Bug fix:** include non-python files in the package

 ### 0.1.0